DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/subject-knowledge-enhancement.md

 ## How SKE courses work

-They're usually online, but some can be classroom based and some can be a mixture of both.
+They're usually online, but some courses can be classroom based and some can be a mixture of both.

 Course lengths usually range from 8 to 28 weeks and are 25 hours per week.
 Your provider will decide which course length is appropriate based on your gap in knowledge.
 Different providers may offer different course lengths.